ozdemirozcelik/pairs-api/README.md

 # Use Cases

-With Pairs-API v3 you can:
+With Pairs-API you can:
 - catch webhooks from trading platforms or signal generators
 - list, save, update and delete tickers/pairs, order and price details with API calls
 - enable and disable tickers and pairs for active trading
 - use access tokens for authentication purposes with login system backend
-- TODO: send real time orders to exchange (possibly via Interactive Brokers)
+- send real time orders to exchange (possibly via Interactive Brokers)
 - see account positions and PNL details
+- create a watchlist
+- see pair price distance to SMA

 # Considerations

 Considering for the next version:

+- automatic selection of pairs by comparing cointegration test results
-- add statistical analysis and visualization
+- add more statistical analysis and visualization
 - improve error handling, add unit tests
 - set up CI for the repository